 the iron age

 1951: Teen slang in the Detroit area is reported to have adopted “nerd” as the fashionable new term for an uncool unhip person, otherwise known as a “drip” or “square”.
-This usage may or may not predate Dr. Seuss’s, and may or may not derive from “nert”, but it definitely spread from southeast Michigan.
+This usage may or may not predate Dr. Seuss’s, and may or may not derive from “nert” or “Snerd”, but it definitely spread from southeast Michigan.

-the public.
-At MIT the spelling “gnurd” catches on.
-At
+with bookish intellectual types.
+At MIT the spelling “gnurd”

-this time, brainiacs at MIT and similar institutions are known for backward
+catches on.
+At this time, brainiacs at MIT and similar institutions are

-clothing styles and outmoded crewcuts.
-Many of them enjoy trashy science
+known for backward clothing styles and outmoded crewcuts.
+Many of them

 1968: The “Save Star Trek” movement becomes

 the first instance of successful mass activism to promote an agenda favorable to

 nerds.
 The event fosters a lasting tendency for nerd culture to treat